replicate/replicate-javascript/README.md

 > **Important**
 > [Help us make Replicate better by taking part in user research](https://forms.gle/qUVQ84mjiqzwzSb48)<br>
-> We'll give you $100 of Replicate credits for your time
+> If you take part in an interview, we'll give you $100 of Replicate credits for your time.

 # Replicate Node.js client